-As proposed in early 2009, the District has reorganized into four geographic area service centers and an additional service center comprised of schools from all the others, known as the Superintendent's Schools.
-An associate superintendent is responsible for each area service center, with four centers established on school campuses within each geographic area.
+The District is organized into three geographic Area Service Centers (ASCs), recently reduced from four.
+An associate superintendent is responsible for each area service center, with three centers established on school campuses within each geographic area.
 The centers provide access for parents to communicate with service center administration.

-The Superintendent's Schools were formed in 2006 and incorporate approximately 43 schools taken from the existing geographic regions.
+The Superintendent's Schools, a select group of schools from each ASC, were formed in 2006 and incorporate approximately 41 schools taken from the existing geographic regions.
 The schools are divided into differing categories for a more focused approach to specialized learning models, including the District's school empowerment model.

-Reporting directly to the superintendent are two deputy superintendents, the chief financial officer and the chief human resources officer.
-The deputy superintendent of instruction is responsible for all instructional areas, including the four area service centers' associate superintendents.
-The deputy superintendent of student support services is responsible for providing services under Special Education, English Language Learners (ELL), Gifted and Talented Education (GATE), Grants Development and Administration (GDA), and Title I. The chief financial officer is responsible for oversight of the Finance and Operations Division, in addition to the other operational support services of the District.
+Reporting directly to the superintendent is the deputy superintendent of instruction, the chief financial officer and the chief human resources officer.
+The deputy superintendent of instruction is responsible for all instructional areas, including the three area service centers' associate superintendents.
+The chief financial officer is responsible for oversight of the Finance and Operations Division, in addition to the other operational support services of the District, while the chief human resources officer is responsible for overseeing the hiring and employment of approximately 37,341 individuals and the administration of the Human Resources Division.